FAQ

 Another more recent review of the relevant literature names “…having life plans, and career projects for the future…and of feeling that one possesses the skills to satisfy one’s own needs encourages the victims to complete the path of emancipation from exploitation.”3

 Our school is necessary, not just to provide job skills, but to prevent our students from falling through the cracks at yet again.
 Our staff will receive training specific to working with human trafficking survivors.
-We will be able to offer post-graduation employment at our own facility, or other partnering salons that are safe work environments.
+We will be able to offer post-graduation employment with partnering salons that are safe work environments.

 -